nareshng/AN-EXTROPY-BASED-DIVERGENCE-MEASURE/Uncensored Simulations/README.md

 The validator checks that every script parses, uses the shared runner interface, contains no machine-specific working directory, and names the expected CSV.
-For Tables 5--6 it also verifies that the kernel-bootstrap CI is absent and that the existing JEL construction retains its defining formulas.
+For

 ## Quick smoke test